 15. Emotional Self Control

-Talking to yourself does more than put the lid back on negative motions; it can keep that lid from coming off in the first place.
+Talking to yourself does more than put the lid back on negative motionsa and disordered thoughts; it can keep that lid from coming off in the first place.
 People who self talk are better controllers of their emotions.
 You don’t need to feel embarrassed by your inner monologue.

 16. Reinforces Memory

 Researchers tested four methods for retaining written information.
 They found that the best way to retain information could come from simply hearing oneself read it out loud.

 This study confirms that your performance with learning and memory benefit from active involvement.

 Talking through your thoughts can be incredibly beneficial to your memory and cognitive functioning, as well as your mental and physical health.

 While you may catch some odd looks from people if you’re caught talking to yourself at length in public, take comfort in knowing that doing so is keeping you well-adjusted to the hectic day and age we live in.

 - Talking to yourself is a healthy, widespread tendency among children and adults.